 According to Gerbec, if an angler is going for a “trigger slam”, the hardest species to find and complete a slam is the Picasso Triggerfish.
 “Despite being very small (growing only to about 8 inches), they are easily the prettiest types of triggerfish available,” said Gerbec.
-“Their fight is quite strong and the use of heavier rod may sometimes be necessary.”
+“Their fight is quite strong, and the use of heavier rod may sometimes be necessary.”

 “Anglers will find quite a variety of wrasse around the Seychelles.
 The most prized type is the Napoleon wrasse which lives deeper in the ocean and can get quite large,” said Gerbec.
-“Occasionally these fish will come up onto the reefs and tail around.
-Wrasse are some of the most beautiful fish found in the area and features intricate designs with very unique blue, purple, emerald coloring that resemble a bump head parrotfish.
-In the Seychelles, we target them with a solid GT set up.
+“Occasionally, these fish will come up onto the reefs and tail around.
+Wrasse are some of the most beautiful fish found in the area and features intricate designs with very unique blue, purple, and emerald coloring that resemble a bump head parrotfish.
+In the Seychelles, we target them with a solid GT setup.
 These fish will generally take you into the corral if you hook them.
 All an angler can really do is hold on tight, crank down your drag and let them run.”